Disentangled Representation Learning for Parametric Partial Differential Equations: Background and related work

-\textbf{Forward and inverse PDE learning.} Existing NOs focus on providing efficient surrogates for the underlying physical systems as forward PDE solvers.
-They are often employed as black-box universal approximators but lack interpretability of the underlying physical principles.
-On the other hand, several deep learning methods have been developed as inverse PDE solvers \citep{fan2023solving,molinaro2023neural,jiang2022reinforced,chen2023let}, aiming to reconstruct the PDE parameters from solution data.
-However, the inverse problem is typically more challenging due to its ill-posedness.
-To tackle this pathology, many NOs incorporate prior information via governing PDEs \citep{yang2021b,li2021physics}, regularizers \citep{dittmer2020regularization,obmann2020deep,ding2022coupling,chen2023let}, or additional operator structures \citep{uhlmann2009electrical,lai2019inverse,yilmaz2001seismic}.
-However, all these work rely on prior information on the operator form, which is not realistic in many real-world problems where neither the parameter field nor the model form are available.
-Worth noting is a recent work that leverages the attention mechanism to build a nonlinear kernel map in NO \citep{yu2024nonlocal}, with which a data-dependent kernel can be constructed to characterize the inverse mapping from data to the hidden governing mechanism.
-While effective, this approach does not disentangle the learned kernel or extract physically interpretable parameters.
-To the best of our knowledge, our proposed DisentangO is the first that tackles both forward (i.e., physics prediction) and inverse (i.e., physics discovery) PDE learning problems, while simultaneously inferring the governing distinct physical parameters from the learned NO.
+\textbf{Forward and inverse PDE learning.} Existing NOs serve as efficient surrogates for forward PDE solving but often act as black-box approximators, lacking interpretability.
+In contrast, deep learning methods for inverse PDE solving \citep{fan2023solving,molinaro2023neural,jiang2022reinforced,chen2023let} aim to reconstruct PDE parameters from solution data but face challenges due to ill-posedness.
+To address this, many NOs incorporate prior information via governing PDEs \citep{yang2021b,li2021physics}, regularizers \citep{dittmer2020regularization,obmann2020deep,ding2022coupling,chen2023let}, or structured operators \citep{lai2019inverse,yilmaz2001seismic}.
+However, these methods assume prior knowledge of the model form, which is often unrealistic.
+A recent approach \citep{yu2024nonlocal} employs attention to construct a data-dependent kernel for inverse mapping but does not disentangle the learned kernel or extract interpretable parameters.
+To our knowledge, DisentangO is the first to tackle both forward (physics prediction) and inverse (physics discovery) PDE learning while simultaneously identifying distinct physical parameters from the learned NO.